PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     The number of No Error answers returned for that node.

+  .. attribute:: StatNodeStats.hits

+    The number of cache hits for that node.

   .. attribute:: StatNodeStats.nxdomains

     The number of NXDomain answers returned for that node.